16 Best Things to Do in Hunstanton

 The wildlife you will see will vary depending on the timing of your visit.
 During the winter, you can see pink-footed geese (sometimes up to 40,000) as they take flight in close V-shaped formations at dawn.

-During a biggest high tides, you can see knot, dunlin, and oystercatchers take to the air together in what is called the Snettisham Spectacular.
+During the biggest high tides, you can see knot, dunlin, and oystercatchers take to the air together in what is called the Snettisham Spectacular.
 It’s arguably one of the best wildlife events that happens in the UK.

 Get more information here.